FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

-# Developing a NOMAD Plugin
+# Develop a NOMAD Plugin

-In this tutorial you will learn how to create and develop a NOMAD plugin.
-As an example we will create a plugin to log data for a simple sintering process.
+In this tutorial, we will explore how to develop and extend NOMAD by creating a custom plugin.
+We will introduce the key concepts behind NOMAD plugins and guide you through the process of setting up a plugin project, defining schema packages, and adding custom functionality using Python.
+Using the example of a simple sintering process, you will learn how to translate domain-specific knowledge into structured, FAIR-compliant metadata and integrate it into the NOMAD ecosystem.

-## Prerequisites
+## Before you begin

-- A GitHub account.
-This can be created for free on [github.com](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home){:target="_blank" rel="noopener"}.
+This tutorial assumes basic familiarity with software development and is intended for users who want to extend NOMAD with custom schemas or processing logic.

+Before starting this tutorial, please make sure you have the following:

+1. **GitHub account**
+   Plugin development is based on Git version control and GitHub repositories.
+   You can create a free account at [github.com/signup](https://github.com/signup){:target="_blank" rel="noopener"}.

-- Basic understanding of Python.
+2. **Basic understanding of Python**
+   You should be comfortable reading and writing basic Python code, including modules, functions, and classes.

-- Basic understanding of NOMAD metainfo, see for example [tutorial 8](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-8/tutorial-8-materials){:target="_blank" rel="noopener"}.
+3. **Basic understanding of NOMAD metainfo**

-!!! note
+   Familiarity with NOMAD’s metainfo system is helpful.
+If needed, review [FAIRmat Tutorial 8](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-8/tutorial-8-materials){:target="_blank" rel="noopener"}.

+4. **Local or cloud-based development environment**
+   You will need either:
+    - A Linux-based local machine with Python ≥ 3.12, or
+    - Access to GitHub Codespaces for cloud-based development.

-    Several software development concepts are being used during this tutorial.
+??? info "Background concepts used in this tutorial (optional)"
-    Here is a list with some further information on each of them:
+    This tutorial touches on several common software-development tools and concepts.
+    You do **not** need to master them in advance, but the links below may be helpful if you are unfamiliar with any of them:

-    * [what is Git](https://learn.microsoft.com/en-us/devops/develop/git/what-is-git){:target="_blank" rel="noopener"}
+    - [what is Git](https://learn.microsoft.com/en-us/devops/develop/git/what-is-git){:target="_blank" rel="noopener"}
-    * [what is VSCode, i. e., an Integrated Development Environment (IDE)](https://aws.amazon.com/what-is/ide/){:target="_blank" rel="noopener"}
+    - [what is VSCode, i. e., an Integrated Development Environment (IDE)](https://aws.amazon.com/what-is/ide/){:target="_blank" rel="noopener"}
-    * [what is Pip](https://realpython.com/lessons/what-is-pip-overview/){:target="_blank" rel="noopener"}
+    - [what is Pip](https://realpython.com/lessons/what-is-pip-overview/){:target="_blank" rel="noopener"}
-    * [what is a Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/#why-do-you-need-virtual-environments){:target="_blank" rel="noopener"}
+    - [what is a Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/#why-do-you-need-virtual-environments){:target="_blank" rel="noopener"}
-    * [creating a Python package](https://packaging.python.org/en/latest/tutorials/packaging-projects/){:target="_blank" rel="noopener"}
+    - [creating a Python package](https://packaging.python.org/en/latest/tutorials/packaging-projects/){:target="_blank" rel="noopener"}
-    * [uploading a package to PyPI](https://www.freecodecamp.org/news/how-to-create-and-upload-your-first-python-package-to-pypi/){:target="_blank" rel="noopener"}
+    - [uploading a package to PyPI](https://www.freecodecamp.org/news/how-to-create-and-upload-your-first-python-package-to-pypi/){:target="_blank" rel="noopener"}
-    * [what is cruft](https://cruft.github.io/cruft/){:target="_blank" rel="noopener"}
+    - [what is cruft](https://cruft.github.io/cruft/){:target="_blank" rel="noopener"}

+---

+## What you will learn

+In this tutorial, you will learn how to develop a NOMAD plugin that extends NOMAD with custom schemas and processing logic.

+By the end of this tutorial, you will be able to:

+1. Create and version-control a NOMAD plugin using Git and GitHub
+2. Generate a plugin project using the official NOMAD cookiecutter template
+3. Define custom NOMAD schema packages using YAML and Python
+4. Convert YAML schemas into Python metainfo classes
+5. Register and expose schema packages as NOMAD plugin entry points
+6. Implement custom normalization logic using Python
+7. Test and validate plugin behavior using the NOMAD CLI
+8. Prepare your plugin for integration into a NOMAD Oasis deployment

+---

-## Create a Git(Hub) repository
+## Create a GitHub repository

-Firstly, we recommend to use git to version control your NOMAD plugin.
+Firstly, we recommend using git to version control your NOMAD plugin.
 There is a GitHub template repository that can be used for this at [github.com/FAIRmat-NFDI/nomad-plugin-template](https://github.com/FAIRmat-NFDI/nomad-plugin-template){:target="_blank" rel="noopener"}.

-To use the template you should choose the "Create an new repository" option after pressing the green "Use this template" button in the upper right corner.
+To use the template you should choose the "Create a new repository" option after pressing the green "Use this template" button in the upper right corner.
-Please note that you have to be logged into to GitHub to see this option.
+Please note that you have to be logged into GitHub to see this option.

 ![Use template](./images/use_template_dark.png#gh-dark-mode-only)
 ![Use template](./images/use_template_light.png#gh-light-mode-only)

-Enter a name (I will use "nomad-sintering" for mine) for your repository and click "Create Repository".
+Enter a name (e.g. "nomad-sintering") for your repository and click on the "Create repository" button.

 ## Generate the plugin structure

-Next, we will use a cookiecutter template to create the basic structure of our NOMAD plugin.
+Next, we will use a cookiecutter template to create the basic structure of our plugin.

-There are now two options for how to proceed.
+### Choose your development environment

+You can proceed in one of two ways:

-1. You can use the GitHub codespaces environment to develop your plugin, or
+1. Use GitHub Codespaces (cloud-based development), or
-2. If you have access to a Linux computer you can also run the same steps locally.

-### 1. Using GitHub codespaces
+2. Develop locally on Linux.

+**Using GitHub codespaces**

 To use a GitHub codespace for the plugin development you should choose the "Create codespace on main" option after pressing the green "<> Code" button in the upper right